MicrosoftDocs/dynamics365smb-docs/business-central/resources-for-users.md

 ---
 title: Resources for users
-description: "Resources for users contains a set of resources, services, and tools to use Microsoft Dynamics 365 Business Central."
+description: Resources for users contains a set of resources, services, and tools to use Microsoft Dynamics 365 Business Central.
-author: kennienp
+author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
-ms.date: 10/15/2023
+ms.date: 05/29/2024
 ms.topic: conceptual
-ms.author: kepontop
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---

-# Resources for Users
+# Resources for users

 Are you using [!INCLUDE [prod_short](includes/prod_short.md)] and looking for relevant resources?
 Find everything you need in this article, and remember to bookmark [aka.ms/BCUsers](https://aka.ms/BCUsers).